 - You are experiencing increased reactivity (e.g. hypervigilance, startling easily)

-- Relationships with others, and yourself, do not feel safe
+- Relationships with others, and/or yourself, do not feel safe

 Therapy to Address Your Trauma Can Help